-Grief is a popular subject in movies and for a number of reasons.
-It’s a subject that strikes a chord with most every viewer.
+Grief is such a popular subject in movies and for a number of reasons.
+It’s a subject that strikes a chord in some way with most every viewer.
 There are many facets of it that can be explored through cinema.
-And when done well, it’s depiction in movies can be a cathartic release both for the filmmaker and the audience.
+And when done well, its depiction in movies can be a cathartic release both for the filmmaker and the audience.
 Needless to say, there is no shortage of movies that deal with this powerful emotion.

 Grief is the central theme for first-time director Julian Higgins in his new film “God’s Country”.
 This diverting yet overly ambitious thriller hands the too often overlooked Thandiwe Newton a well-deserved and long overdue meaty leading role.
 She plays a grieving college professor at odds with a couple of backwoods brothers.
 And while Higgins does a great job building tension between his lead character and two antagonists, it’s often undermined by his attempts to squeeze in every hot-button issue under the sun.

 To no surprise Newton is wonderful as Sandra Guidry, a New Orleans transplant now teaching public speaking at a nearby unnamed university.
 After school, she retreats to her home in a remote snowy canyon outside of town where she sorts through the things of her recently deceased mother.
 The beautiful rugged isolation is a good place for peace, quiet, and coping with her grief.
 But she also learns it’s not the safest place to be, especially for a single woman.

 One evening Sandra comes home to a red Ford pickup truck parked on her property.
 There’s no signs of its owner so she leaves a note asking them not to park on her land.
 Later that evening she finds the truck gone and her crumpled note laying on the ground.